Puerto Rico Firefighters Corps: Operational areas

-The Puerto Rico Fire Corps was reorganized in Puerto Rico through General Order 98–1.
+The Puerto Rico Fire Corps was reorganized through General Order 98–1.
 Under it there are six (6) operational areas located in Aguadilla, Arecibo, Carolina, Caguas, Ponce and San Juan.
-We also, with eleven (11) districts located in: San Juan, Bayamón, Carolina, Rio Piedras, Caguas, Humacao, Ponce, Guayama, Mayagüez, Aguadilla and Arecibo.
-The districts will respond to 91 fire stations island-wide are also considered additional District Special Operations Division, which performs functions such as fire-rescue and "First Response" with the ambulance service and medical emergencies.
+With eleven (11) districts located in: San Juan, Bayamón, Carolina, Rio Piedras, Caguas, Humacao, Ponce, Guayama, Mayagüez, Aguadilla and Arecibo.
+The district respond from 91 fire stations island-wide and are supported by the District Special Operations Division, which performs functions such as fire-rescue and "First Response" with the ambulance service and medical emergencies.

-Aguadilla

-The Aguadilla Fire Corps area is composed of the districts of Aguadilla and Mayagüez.
-The district is composed of the stations Aguadilla, Ramey, Aguada, Añasco, San Sebastian, Moca, Rincon and Isabela.
-It also is composed of the fire divisions of the Ramey Regional Airport and the Aguadilla Special Operations Division or D.O.E. in Spanish.
-The Mayagüez fire district is composed of the stations of Mayagüez, Las Marias, Maricao, Hormigueros, Cabo Rojo, Boqueron, Lajas, Sabana Grande, San German and the Rosario neighborhood.